kubernetes/enhancements/keps/sig-storage/284-enable-volume-expansion/README.md

   - Describe the mechanism:
   - Will enabling / disabling the feature require downtime of the control plane?
+    Enabling/Disabling this feature does not require complete downtime of control-plane and feature gates can be enabled progressively on different control-plane nodes.
   - Will enabling / disabling the feature require downtime or reprovisioning of a node?
 (Do not assume `Dynamic Kubelet Config` feature is enabled).
+    Enabling this feature can be enabled progressively on nodes and as expansion is enabled on the node then volume expansion will happen on kubelet.

 ###### Does enabling the feature change any default behavior?